With a master's degree in telecommunications and over 15 years of working experience in telecommunic... | See full bio

 Once something is online, it becomes notoriously difficult to remove it – especially if it goes public.

-The dangers of social media for kids also include how their current behaviour might affect their adult life.
+The dangers of social media for kids also include how their current behavior might affect their adult life.

 But, for children and teenagers, in particular, it is hard to see how a party picture, a badly phrased comment, and even a joke can cast a shadow on their career or their personal life later on.